globau/arc-review/README.md

 - `submit.warn_uncommiteed` : when true show a warning if there are uncommitted changes in the working directory (default: true)
-- `updater.self_last_check` : epoch timestamp (local timezone) indicating the last time an update check was performed for this script.
+- `updater.self_last_check` : epoch timestamp (local timezone) indicating the last time an update check was performed for this script.  set to `-1` to disable this check.
-- `updater.arc_last_check` : epoch timestamp (local timezone) indicating the last time an update was performed for arc.
+- `updater.arc_last_check` : epoch timestamp (local timezone) indicating the last time an update was performed for arc.  set to `-1` to disable this check.

 `review` can also be configured via the following environmental variables:
 - `IS_DEV` : connect to phabricator dev instance (default: connect to production)